Skip to content

 Hello there!
 I am a buggy-foxy being named Pepper (the very one you see happily wagging their brush in greeting above this text!), a little insect-vulpine critter with a collective of various arthropods residing in my rather fluffy coat.
 This is my Digital Forest, a place where I coexist in this little forest with various critters and other beings that live, or at the very least seem to be here often.
 There's some edible wild berry bushes over there, so help yourself to some if you're peckish and when you're ready, why not explore for a while?

 I am the custodian of this forest, a tiny patch I have been cultivating in the vast digital Landscape of the internet as a dedicated place for what I produce with my tarsal bugfox paws, as well as my dearest special interests!
-Across this Digital Forest you will find my artwork and comics (including my main webcomic project, God Animal!), pages and writings dedicated to my special interests such as biology, fox plushes and Pet Monster media and a little grotto containing a myriad of links to other locations of interest on the internet.
+Across this Digital Forest you will find my artwork and comics (including my main webcomic project, God Animal!), pages and writings dedicated to my special interests such as biology, fox plushes and Pet Monster media and a clearing in the forest that contains a myriad of links to other locations of interest on the internet.
 There may also be some areas of the Digital Forest that are a little off the beaten path, which may or may not contain some silly critter antics and fun...!
-This Digital Forest a constantly growing and evolving entity, with new areas of the forest appearing often!
+This Digital Forest a constantly growing and evolving entity, with new areas appearing often!

 However you choose to explore this Digital Forest and engage with it, I hope you enjoy your time here.
 Yip! ^w^